 The N.C.
-Department of Transportation is making improvements to the U.S. 17 and Market Street corridors in Pender and New Hanover counties in an effort to improve traffic and safety.
+Department of Transportation is making improvements to the U.S. 17 corridor in Pender and New Hanover counties in an effort to improve traffic and safety.
 Work involves building a bypass around the town of Hampstead in Pender County.

 The Hampstead Bypass is being built in two sections:

-U.S. 17 Corridor Improvements and the Dan Owen Connector (Safe Passage Way)
+U.S. 17 Corridor Improvements (U-5732) and the Dan Owen Connector (U-5732A)

 The improvements to the U.S. 17 corridor included a separate project from south of Washington Acres Road through Hampstead to Vista Lane.
 In the summer of 2018, a new alignment connection – now known as the Safe Passage Way – was constructed between Dan Owen Drive and Factory Road.

 This project is listed as Project R-3300 and broken into Segments A and B in the N.C.
 Department of Transportation's